 Okay – perhaps mediums and gels were mentioned but I never gave them the attention required.
 Of course, no one demonstrated the dramatic tinting strength of GOLDEN Fluid colours diluted like the example to the left.
 On my goodness!
 90% dilution and the intensity is maintained!
 Plus, the slight transparency helps the white canvas or paper boost the glow of the intense colours.
 Rheni Tauchid from Tri Art explained it so well.
 “Colour is the prima donna of art.
 Think of gels and mediums as the special effects, lights and sound crew.
 They are what help your colours really show off.”
 Not knowing this at the time meant both my paintings and my student budget suffered.

 Wait there’s more … gels and mediums have no pigment and are significantly less expensive than the colours.
 Make your colours go further and do more –all while saving money.
 The best thing about gels and mediums is that there are so many to enjoy.
 Painting will be more fun and your projects will have unique personality.
 We have several gel charts on hand so you can decide when ones may work for you.
-Read more about the world of gels on my two favourite websites, GOLDEN Artists Color and Tri Art Acrylics.
+Read more about the world of gels on my favourite website GOLDEN Artists Color.

 This October, I celebrate 19 years at The Paint Spot.
 That makes nearly two decades surrounded by art material manufacturing and art-making.
 (Best job in the world!)
 I am grateful for the education and inspiration of mentors, countless instructors, visiting artists, manufacturers, resident artists, customer and friends.
 Every day I learn something I didn’t know.
 So stay tuned.